JMADIL/Minitalk/README.md

 	-(The "*act" argument is a pointer to a struct sigaction that specifies the action to be taken when the 	signal is received)

-	-(The oldact argument is a pointer to a struct sigaction that is used to retrieve the previous action 	for 	the specified signal)
+	-(The oldest argument is a pointer to a struct sigaction that is used to retrieve the previous action 	for 	the specified signal)

 kill();

 	- This function is a system call that sends a signal to a process.
 	-Prototype : int kill(pid_t pid, int sig);
-	(the pid argument is to select which process youre sending to the signal, and the sig is the type of the 	signal)
+	(the pid argument is to select which process you are sending to the signal, and the sig is the type of the 	signal)

 getpid();

-	-This function return the id of the process.
+	-This function returns the process ID.
 	- Prototype : pid_t getpid(void);

 pause();